BYOD and personal device policies in K12 and schools

-BYOD at this stage is useful as an introduction to educational software and academic usage of digital devices.
+BYOD policies in schools at this stage is useful as an introduction to educational software and academic usage of digital devices.
 However, students of pre-Kindergarten and Kindergarten age will likely be learning key life and soft skills such as handwriting, reading, mental arithmetic and social interaction.
 While specialist software and hardware can help with this, it may be detractive to offer BYOD to these young age groups.

 BYOD in Elementary school

-With digital devices becoming ever more intrinsic to modern society, kids will begin using them from younger and younger ages.
+With digital electronic devices becoming ever more intrinsic to modern society, kids will begin using them from younger and younger ages.
 Students of this age may well already be more familiar with digital devices than they are with other forms of information consumption.
 However, despite being used to working on and learning from computers, tablets and smartphones, they may still lack the discipline to avoid becoming distracted by their own devices.
 Elementary students may still be too young for BYOD to represent a viable tool for educating them effectively.